B00ze64/FF-Menu-Icon-Plus-CSS/README.md

 # File Structure

-Every theme has up to 4 files, and some override files which only change the picture used but do not themselves insert the icon element (you use them AFTER a complete theme file).
+Every theme has up to 3 files, and some override files which only change the picture used but do not themselves insert the icon element (you use them AFTER a complete theme file).
 Let's take the Crystal theme for example, you will find:

-* mip_Crystal-Config.css:
-    * This is used in *userContent.css* and adds icons to the old about:config.
-This is still in the project, but the old about:config page is now gone and the new page no longer has context menus; only useful for people running older versions of Firefox.
 * mip_Crystal-Library.css:
-    * This is also used in *userContent.css* and adds icons to the Bookmarks Library when you are opening it inside a Tab (I do not use this myself).
+    * This is used in *userContent.css* and adds icons to the Bookmarks Library when you are opening it inside a Tab.
+This currently works well only in Windows 10; on Win 7 the menus are really strange and not working well.
 * **mip_Crystal-Menus.css**:
     * This is used in *userChrome.css* and adds icons to the Firefox menus and to the Library window.
 * **mip_Crystal-Panels.css**: